matt0852/DRSSTC/README.md

 ![Screenshot 2021-12-26 161111](https://user-images.githubusercontent.com/77631844/147403341-2a75f72a-9dc5-49ab-b43f-539acef5f893.png)

 The gate drive transformer (GDT) is used to isolate the drive circuitry from the half bridge (refer to the half bridge schematic).
 Three equal lengths of stranded copper wire were carefully braided together, then I wound the whole bundle onto a ferrite toroid with 15 equally spaced turns.
 I chose a 37.50mm N30 ferrite toroid with an initial permeability of 4300 and rated for MHz use (Digikey 495-3869-ND).
 Iron cores don't work and neither do EMI suppression cores.
 Scoping the two GDT secondaries with a 1MHz function generator hooked to the primary reveals decent square waves.
+It is CRUCIAL to have an oscilloscope for debugging purposes!

 ![Screenshot 2021-12-26 161003](https://user-images.githubusercontent.com/77631844/147403421-e81411cb-434e-4ec1-a477-07cd6583c849.png)